-- Do not leave headphones on the seats.
-Sitting on headphones left on a seat could damage the headphones and may result in personal injury due to shards from the headphones. - After using the headphones, place them in the included headphone bag and store them in a location where they will not be an obstruction.
+Do not leave headphones on the seats.
+Sitting on headphones left on a seat could damage the headphones and may result in personal injury due to shards from the headphones.

 Headphones are a wireless type and no cables are necessary.
 You can use them in almost all the ranges in the rear seat for listening to the sound from DVD, AUX or USB.
 (It is not possible to use the headphones in the front seat.)